Jason Hummel and Alex Kollar, March 9-12, 2021

 Our inflictors, Jake and Matt, would join Alex and I on the ascent of Mount Daniel.
 While there are many approaches to the summit, for expediencies sake, we bypassed Cathedral Peak and made a direct ascent of the mountain by touring past Hyas Lake (Hyas means ‘big’ or ‘great’ in Chinook Jargon) and ascending a couloir I dubbed Killer Cornice Couloir because, of course, it’s as much a killer place to have lunch as standing under a crane that’s moving a piano to the top story of a city apartment.

 Some few hours later, in a cold huddle near the top of Mount Daniel, Alex and I split ways with Jake and Matt who were returning to their stallions and town, to cold beers and warm beds.
 While they vanished into wind and fog, Alex and I continued upward, soon becoming lost in the white miasma.
 Still, having been to the summit of Daniel a dozen or more times, I set out confident that I knew the way.
 Only, in reality, I didn’t.
-When we reached a summit it was’t the actually summit at all, but the top of the East Peak.
+When we reached a summit we discovered that it was’t the actually summit at all, but the top of the East Peak of Mount Daniel.

 Left: Climbing a couloir to access the upper slopes of Mt.
 Daniel Right: Climbing Mt.
 Daniel